 Deferred annuity contracts with fixed and guaranteed crediting rates, or floors that limit crediting rate reductions, are adversely impacted by a prolonged low interest rate environment since we may not be able to reduce crediting rates sufficiently to maintain investment spreads.
 Financial results of long duration products that do not have stated crediting rate guarantees but for which underlying assets may have to be reinvested at interest rates that are lower than portfolio rates, such as structured settlements and term life insurance, may also be adversely impacted.
+Our investment strategy for structured settlements includes increasing investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance, including limited partnerships, equities and real estate.
+We stopped selling new fixed annuity products January 1, 2014.

-The following table summarizes the weighted average guaranteed crediting rates and weighted average current crediting rates as of December 31, 2013 for certain fixed annuities and interest-sensitive life contracts where management has the ability to change the crediting rate, subject to a contractual minimum.
-Other products, including equity-indexed, variable and immediate annuities, equity-indexed and variable life, and institutional products totaling \$6.39 billion of contractholder funds, have been excluded from the analysis because management does not have the ability to change the crediting rate or the minimum crediting rate is not considered meaningful in this context.
+The following table summarizes the weighted average guaranteed crediting rates and weighted average current crediting rates as of December 31, 2014 for certain fixed annuities and interest-sensitive life contracts where management has the ability to change the crediting rate, subject to a contractual minimum.
+Other products, including equity-indexed, variable and immediate annuities, equity-indexed and variable life, and institutional products totaling \$6.21 billion of contractholder funds, have been excluded from the analysis because management does not have the ability to change the crediting rate or the minimum crediting rate is not considered meaningful in this context.

-(\$ in millions) Weighted average guaranteed crediting rates Weighted average current crediting rates Contractholder funds Annuities with annual crediting rate resets 2.89 % 2.89 % \$ 6,628 Annuities with multi-year rate guarantees (1): Resettable in next 12 months 1.01 4.18 1,227 Resettable after 12 months 1.26 3.46 2,479 Interest-sensitive life insurance 3.99 4.14 6,884
+(\$ in millions) Weighted average guaranteed crediting rates Weighted average current crediting rates Contractholder funds Annuities with annual crediting rate resets 2.99% 3.00% \$ 6,112 Annuities with multi-year rate guarantees (1): Resettable in next 12 months 1.24 3.90 690 Resettable after 12 months 1.36 3.24 1,881 Interest-sensitive life insurance 4.03 4.09 6,920

-(1) These contracts include interest rate guarantee periods which are typically 5 or 6 years.
+(1) These contracts include interest rate guarantee periods which are typically 5, 7 or 10 years.